-CPU Vcore Loadline Calibration
+→ CPU Vcore Loadline Calibration

-Allows you to set the Load-Line Calibration level for the CPU Vcore voltage.
-The levels are (from highest to lowest): Extreme, Turbo, High, Medium, Low, and Standard.
+Allows you to configure Load-Line Calibration for the CPU Vcore voltage.
 Selecting a higher level keeps the CPU Vcore voltage more consistent with what is set in BIOS under heavy load.
 Auto lets the BIOS automatically configure this setting and sets the voltage following Intel's specifications.
 (Default: Auto)

-VAXG Loadline Calibration
+▽ VAXG Loadline Calibration

-Allows you to set the Load-Line Calibration level for the CPU VAXG voltage.
-The levels are (from highest to lowest): Extreme, Turbo, High, Medium, Low, and Standard.
+Allows you to configure Load-Line Calibration for the CPU VAXG voltage.
 Selecting a higher level keeps the CPU VAXG voltage more consistent with what is set in BIOS under heavy load.
 Auto lets the BIOS automatically configure this setting and sets the voltage following Intel's specifications.
 (Default: Auto)